knpuniversity/phpunit/knpu/data-providers.md

 # Data Providers!

-Park management have just *dreamt* up a new, fancy feature: they want to be able to create a new dinosaur... just by *describing* it.
-Like, they want to be able to
+Park management has just *dreamt* up a new, fancy feature: they want to be able to create a new dinosaur... just by *describing* it.
+They want to be able to
 say:

-	Large carnivorous dinosaur
+	Large friendly carnivorous dinosaur

 and then, poof!
 Our `DinosaurFactory` will figure out *exactly* what type of dino to grow and make it.